-Several small permanent streams flow from the western side of the catchment to the closed landfill surface and are either directed into intakes leading to the storm water main, or infiltrate the surface from a wetland area established by the community.
+Several small permanent streams flow from the western side of the catchment to the closed landfill surface and are either directed into intakes leading to the stormwater main, or infiltrate the surface from a wetland area established by the community.

 The original stream used to discharge onto the beach at Houghton Bay.
-Some of the leachate-contaminated water still does.
+Some of the leachate-contaminated stormwater still does.
 It is important to note that Houghton Bay sits within the Taputeranga Marine Reserve.

-A strong pungent odour comes directly from the pipe outlet and open grates along the roads and drains round the edges of the fields.
+A strong pungent odour comes directly from the pipe outlet, manholes and sumps along the roads and drains round the edges of the fields.
 Odour associated with fresh water seepage occurring up to 100m either side of the pipe terminal may suggest leachate within groundwater.